continuedev/continue/docs/docs/telemetry.md

 ## Overview

 Continue collects and reports **anonymous** usage information.
 This data is essential to understanding how we should improve the library.
 You can opt out of it at any time.
 We use [Posthog](https://posthog.com/), an open source platform for product analytics, to collect and store the data.
 You can review the code [here](https://github.com/continuedev/continue/tree/main/continuedev/src/continuedev/libs/util/telemetry.py).

 ## What we track

-We track
-- the steps that are run and their parameters
-- if the data contribution toggle is switched on / off
+We track the steps that are run and their parameters and if the data collection toggle is switched on / off.

 ## How to opt out